 Aflas® is the trade name (Asahi Glass Co.) for a non-conventional fluoroelastomer (FKM) material which has a different chemical structure than other fluoroelastomers.
-It is considered a “cousin” of the fluoroelastomers, but offers significant
+It is considered a “cousin” of the fluoroelastomers, but offers significant advantages over them.

 Aflas® exhibits excellent heat resistance; three months @ 446F, 30 days @ 500F and intermittent tolerance @ +572F.
 It also offers excellent chemical resistance to high concentrations of acids, alkali and oxidants under high temperatures.
 In addition, it offers exceptional electrical insulation properties, similar to those of Silicone and EPDM rubber.
 Aflas® is primarily used for automotive oil sealing components.